 - Was the dishonesty at work or outside work?
 Whether any dishonesty outside the job will justify dismissal will depend on the nature of your job and whether you occupy a position of trust.

 - Did you lie or did you merely not offer information?
-Job applicants don’t have to volunteer information that may not be to their advantage, but they can’t provide false information.
+Job applicants don’t have to volunteer information (for example, any criminal convictions) that may not be to their advantage, but they can’t provide false information.

 - Insubordination – for example, offensive language or publicly criticising your employer.